iGorEremenko/gulp-start-new-project-example/README.md

 # gulp-start-new-project-example
-Start your new project I clone this template for layout on gulp,sass etc
+Start your new project it clone this template for layout on gulp,sass etc